digikar99/emacs-noob/README.md

 - Get [an implementation](https://common-lisp.net/implementations): may be `sudo apt install sbcl # if you are using some linux distro`.

-- If you are on android, the following steps should help you get an ECL up and working:
+- If you are on android, the following steps should help you get an ECL up and working (credits to the [following doc](https://github.com/plops/ecl-termux-binary)):

 ```sh
 apt update && apt install build-essential texinfo